Eugenie Levin Sells 39,076 Shares of Semrush Holdings, Inc. (NASDAQ:SEMR) Stock

-Semrush Holdings, Inc. (NASDAQ:SEMR – Get Free Report) President Eugenie Levin sold 39,076 shares of Semrush stock in a transaction that occurred on Thursday, November 9th.
-The shares were sold at an average price of $8.25, for a total transaction of $322,377.00.
-Following the sale, the president now owns 272,447 shares of the company’s stock, valued at $2,247,687.75.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Semrush Holdings, Inc. (NASDAQ:SEMR – Get Free Report) President Eugenie Levin sold 39,076 shares of the stock in a transaction dated Thursday, November 16th.
+The shares were sold at an average price of $9.40, for a total value of $367,314.40.
+Following the completion of the transaction, the president now directly owns 272,447 shares in the company, valued at approximately $2,561,001.80.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.

 Eugenie Levin also recently made the following trade(s):